nielsbasjes/logparser/README.md

 This is a Logparsing framework intended to make parsing Apache HTTPD logfiles much easier.

 The basic idea is that you should be able to have a parser that you can construct by simply telling it with what configuration options the line was written.
+These configuration options are the schema of the access loglines.

 So we are using the LogFormat that wrote the file as the input parameter for the parser that reads the same file.
 In addition to the config options specified in the Apache HTTPD manual under